jasonbaldridge/maul/README.md

 maul
 ====

-A simple command-line access codebase for computing topic models with Mallet and language models with BerkeleyLM.
+A simple command-line access codebase for computing topic models with [Mallet](http://mallet.cs.umass.edu) and language models with [BerkeleyLM](https://code.google.com/p/berkeleylm/).

+Note: Mallet is used as a standard dependency.
+The code for BerkeleyLM is included directly in this project as there is no up-to-date published version of it.

 ## Installation

 To use it, you need to obtain and compile the code.
-Here's the recipe, with an attempt to be helpful if you are not an experience Unix user.
+Here's the recipe, with an attempt to be helpful if you are not an experienced Unix user.

-First, download the code and put the file on your Desktop (adjust as you like if you are experienced with Unix).
+First, [download the code]() and put the file on your Desktop (adjust as you like if you are experienced with Unix).
 Then, run the following commands.

 ```
-$ tar xzf maul-xyz.tgz
+$ tar xzf maul-<version-info-to-be-added>.tgz
 $ cd maul
 $ ./build compile
 ```